 Prioritise Your Work

-Another important part of time management is the ability to prioritise your work.
+Another one of the time management tips is the ability to prioritise your work.
 Having twenty tasks to do in one day is not very effective if you’re only able to get through ten of them.
 When this happens, you need to learn to prioritise your work.
 This means you give more emphasis to the more important tasks, either by getting them done sooner or spending more time on them.
 I’ve written an article on how to prioritise your work, but the basics involve:

 - Speak to your manager to find out what their priorities are